osism/k8s-capi-images/README.md

 Images intended for use with Kubernetes CAPI providers.
 More details on https://image-builder.sigs.k8s.io/capi/capi.html.

+The images are built with the [Image Builder](https://github.com/kubernetes-sigs/image-builder/), a collection of cross-provider Kubernetes virtual machine image building utilities.

 ## Available images

 The images contain the latest stable releases, which are updated as required.
 This means